 |Policy number||Policy name||Policy date||Sunset date|

-AAPM members continually strive to improve medical imaging by lowering radiation levels and maximizing benefits of imaging procedures involving ionizing radiation.
+AAPM members continuously strive to improve medical imaging by optimizing radiation doses and while maximizing benefits of imaging procedures involving ionizing radiation.